 That might just sound like a nice soundbite that you can throw away, but I promise you it’s much more.
 We can’t rely on job security and bank interest rates if we want to have any degree of financial freedom.
 This is where I’d like to introduce you to something life changing and it’s called a passive investment.

 Passive investing is an investment strategy that operates without major hands-on participation from the investor.
 It’s often aimed at building wealth gradually and maximizing returns over the long term while minimizing fast cycles of buying and selling.
 Passive investing is perfect for long-term thinkers (and wealthy people think in the long term), it works great with investments in sectors that have a proven track record.
 Even though every market can have its blips, if it tends to post positive returns over time, that’s a place where passive investments are likely to become significant assets for their investors.

 Becoming a passive investor is the fastest way to earn money while you sleep.
 At least, that’s what everyone is always saying.
-While there’s a lot of false promises associated with that, there is some truth as well.
-When your money is properly put to work for you, it will do so around the clock—the message can also send the wrong signal to some people.
-It can feel like an easy fix that requires no effort at all. as ways to make money in your sleep.
-Although there’s undoubtedly some truth in this—when your money is properly put to work for you, it will do so around the clock—the message can also send the wrong signal to some people.
+While there are a lot of false promises associated with that, there is some truth to it as well.
+When your money is properly put to work for you, it will do so around the clock.
+But this message can also send the wrong signal to some people.
 It can feel like an easy fix that requires no effort at all.

 The truth is that good passive investing:

 - Does not offer a “get rich quick” button.

 I pause when telling you that this isn’t a “get rich quick” thing because that’s exactly what the “get rich quick” merchants will also tell you.
 “Trust me—I used to be an actor” probably doesn’t help much either.